XRPLF/xrpl-dev-portal/content/infrastructure/rippled/installation/capacity-planning.md

 #### More About Using RocksDB

-[RocksDB](https://rocksdb.org/docs/getting-started.html) is an persistent key-value store built into `rippled`. **Support for RocksDB is considered legacy.** Servers using RocksDB usually struggle to maintain sync with the Mainnet.
+[RocksDB](https://rocksdb.org/docs/getting-started.html) is an persistent key-value store built into `rippled`. **Support for RocksDB is considered legacy.** Servers using RocksDB usually struggle to maintain sync with the Mainnet due to the memory requirements of maintaining a large database.
 Generally, you should use NuDB instead.

 Cases where you might use RocksDB include if you need to load historical data saved in RocksDB format, or if you are storing data on slow SSDs or rotational disks.
 While rotational disks won't be able to keep up with Mainnet, you can probably run offline tests or small private networks on them.